What did people eat in the Middle Ages?

 — meat, vegetable, and legume stews

-— thick sauces made with bread and spices
+— thick sauces made from bread and spices

 — dishes simmered for several hours

-Cooking was done over a bed of embers, without direct flame, at around 95 °C. It was a cuisine of patience, slowness, but also great efficiency: few utensils, lots of flavor, and even cooking.
+Cooking was done on a bed of embers, without direct flame, at around 95 °C. It was a cuisine of patience and slowness, but also of great efficiency: few utensils, lots of flavor, and even cooking.

 The cauldron was associated with warmth, survival, and sharing.